-MOSCOW, June 11 (RAPSI) – The Norilsk City Court on Thursday placed ECO of a local thermal plant Pavel Smirnov in detention until July 31 as part of a case over the fuel spillage disaster, the press service of the Krasnoyarsk Regional Court reports.
+MOSCOW, June 11 (RAPSI) – The Norilsk City Court on Thursday placed CEO of a local thermal plant Pavel Smirnov in detention until July 31 as part of a case over the fuel spillage disaster, the press service of the Krasnoyarsk Regional Court reports.

 Smirnov, a superintendent of the enterprise and his deputy are suspected of violation of environment protection rules during the exploitation of industrial facilities resulted in grave consequences.